FREE Click & Collect in as little as 15 minutes

 Step 4: fitting the new seat

 Your new seat will come with instructions walking you through how to install it.
+Follow these carefully alongside our guide.

-Place the new seat onto the fixings.
+Now, place the new seat onto the fixings.

-Tighten the bolts using an allen key.
-You may not be able to tighten them all fully yet if the toilet seat gets in the way.
 Apply pressure to the fixings for around 20 seconds so they adhere to the toilet.

 Remove the spacer bar and place the caps on top.

-And that’s it!
+And that’s it.
 You’ve now got a brand-new toilet seat securely installed in your bathroom.

 More inspiration